Restoration Recovery outpatient addiction treatment logo

 What to Expect at Your First Appointment

-2. Counseling.
-You’ll meet with a counselor to discuss your substance use history — including the original prescription pathway if that’s how your use started — any previous treatment, any co-occurring mental health conditions, and your personal recovery goals.
+You meet a counselor to discuss your use history — including the original prescription pathway if that’s how your use started — prior treatment, co-occurring conditions, and recovery goals.
 This is also where any active pain management relationship or OxyContin taper history gets documented.

-3. Doctor evaluation.
-A medical provider reviews your intake, COWS score, and counselor notes.
-They walk you through the medication options (Suboxone, Sublocade, Brixadi), explain onset, side effects, and timing, and answer your questions.
-For patients with long-term prescribed OxyContin or Roxicodone histories, this is also where transition planning — including any coordination with a pain provider — gets mapped out.
+A provider reviews your intake, COWS score, and counselor notes, walks you through Suboxone, Sublocade, and Brixadi, and explains onset, side effects, and timing.
+For long-term prescribed OxyContin or Roxicodone histories, this is where transition planning — including any coordination with a pain provider — gets mapped out.

-Bring a valid photo ID, your insurance card if applicable, and a list of any medications you currently take (including the specific oxycodone product, dose, the original prescribing reason, and any pain medications or benzodiazepines).
-If you’d like to see the full process walked through step by step before your visit, our guide on what to expect at your first Suboxone appointment covers it in more detail.
+What to bring.
+A valid photo ID, your insurance card if applicable, and a list of any medications you currently take (including the specific oxycodone product, dose, the original prescribing reason, and any pain medications or benzodiazepines).
+Our guide on what to expect at your first Suboxone appointment walks through the process in more detail.

 Why Medication-Assisted Treatment Works for Oxycodone